aaronshaver/witness-wheel-puzzle/README.md

 ## Description

-This program calculates the maximum unique paths for graphs which have start and end nodes (you must start on a start node, and end on an end node).
+This program calculates the maximum unique paths for directed graphs which have start and end nodes (you must start on a start node, and end on an end node).
 I was originally inspired by wanting to know how many permutations the "wheel" puzzles from the game The Witness had (the ones in the desert area).
 But this module is